nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---

 Welcome to **Tran$act**, your solution for effortless transaction recording and management.
-Tran$act is a desktop application designed to cater to the needs of startup or small scale retailers looking for a cheap and efficient way to record daily transactions.
+Tran$act is a desktop application designed to cater to the needs of startups or small scale retailers looking for a cheap and efficient way to record daily transactions.

 Here's an overview of our main features: